starise/vice-download/README.md

 There are 684 articles in memory
 List of all articles saved in file 'articoli.txt'

+Save all articles as markdown files? (yes/no): yes

 Saving article: TITLE 1
 Saving article: TITLE 2
 ...